Code-Institute-Submissions/BitWise-Front-End_2/README.md

 ## Article Liked Switch

-The article liked switch is deisgned to filter the articles to only ones the currently logged in user has liked.
+The article liked switch is designed to filter the articles to only ones the currently logged in user has liked.
 All articles will show if the switch is not selected.

 If the user is not logged in the switch will not appear.